mdbootstrap/TW-Elements/README.md

 ### `suppressScrollX {Boolean}`

-When set to true, the scroll bar in X axis will not be available, regardless of the content width.
+When set to true, the scrollbar in X-axis will not be available, regardless of the content width.

 **Default**: `false`

 ### `suppressScrollY {Boolean}`

-When set to true, the scroll bar in Y axis will not be available, regardless of the content height.
+When set to true, the scroll bar in Y-axis will not be available, regardless of the content height.

 **Default**: `false`